AMDmi3/jsonslicer/README.md

 'name')` will yield all four names from the example above, because it matches an item under 'name' key on the second nesting level of any arrays or map structure.

+Both strings and byte objects are allowed in path, regardless of input and output encodings.  are automatically converted to the format used internally.

 _read_size_ is a size of block read by the parser at a time.